kabavol/LMSMonitor/README.md

 ```bash
 /mnt/mmcblk0p2/tce/gomonitor rn --weather "apikey[,units]"
 ```
 Use the weather argument to pass the key and optionally the units you prefer.
-By default units will be <b>us</b> for Fahreheit, for Centigrade specify <b>si</b>.
+By default units will be <b>us</b> for Fahrenheit, for Centigrade specify <b>si</b>.

 As with the brightness control the monitor will automatically determin your location via your ISP; ifyou find this gives inaccurate current weather conditions you can specify your latitude and longitude via thecommand line.